 Warranty & Indemnity

-Any deal is likely to have certain elements where you’re uncertain or uncomfortable.
 Warranties and Indemnity (W&I) insurance is a powerful tool to streamline negotiations between the parties, offering financial protection for unknown risks that lead to warranty breaches.

 W&I can allow the seller to limit its liability to a low level, while also giving the buyers their desired protection.
 It covers breaching warranties or a claim under the tax covenant set out in the underlying acquisition agreement.